coskundeniz/ad_clicker/README.md

   --auth                                                           Use proxy with username and password.
 If this is passed,
                                                                    proxy parameter should be in "username:password@host:port" format
-  -e EXCLUDES, --excludes EXCLUDES                                 Exclude the ads that contain given words in url or title --incognito                                                      Run in incognito mode -qf QUERY_FILE, --query_file QUERY_FILE                          Read queries to search from the given file (valid for multiprocess run)
+  -e EXCLUDES, --excludes EXCLUDES                                 Exclude the ads that contain given words in url or title --incognito                                                      Run in incognito mode.
+Disables proxy usage.
+  -qf QUERY_FILE, --query_file QUERY_FILE                          Read queries to search from the given file (valid for multiprocess run)
   -bc BROWSER_COUNT, --browser_count BROWSER_COUNT                 Maximum number of browsers to run concurrently (valid for multiprocess run)
   -ms MULTIPROCESS_STYLE, --multiprocess_style MULTIPROCESS_STYLE  Style of the multiprocess run. (valid for multiprocess run)